LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: b2tfhe_vis_per

 ``b2tfhe_vis_per``    type: ``real``    default: ``0.0``

+    |                    vis\_per is a multiplier to the perpendicular viscosity current.
-    If '1.0', the electric potential equation is solved by the subroutine b2npp7 using a 7-point stencil.
+    |					If vis\_per.ne.0.0, the electric potential equation is solved by the subroutine b2npp7 using a 7-point stencil.
-    The value '1.0' is recommended for runs with drifts when perpendicular viscosity and corresponding perpendicular viscosity current is taken into account.
+    |					The value '1.0' is recommended for runs with drifts when perpendicular viscosity and corresponding perpendicular viscosity current is taken into account.

 .. index:: b2stbc_sheath_drift_fix